The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Experimental Settings

 \subsection{Datasets}

 Datasets that are used in our experiments are MNIST, Fashion-MNIST, KMNIST, CIFAR-10, SVHN, CelebA and LSUN.
-Following the work of \cite{Xiao}, we also use two synthetic datasets which we call Noise and Constant.
-Images from the Noise dataset are created by sampling from the uniform distribution in the range of $[0,255]$ for each pixel in an image, where the constant dataset is created by sampling from the uniform distribution in the range of $[0,255]$, where all pixels are the same value.
+We also use two synthetic datasets which we call Noise and Constant.
+Images from the Noise dataset are created by sampling from the uniform distribution in the range of $[0,255]$ for each pixel in an image, where the constant dataset is created by sampling from the uniform distribution in the range of $[0,255]$ where all pixels in the image have the same value.
 All images are resized to shape 32 x 32.
-Color images are converted to grayscale for the Fashion-MNIST test by taking the first channel and discarding the other two.
+Color images are converted to gray-scale for the Fashion-MNIST test by taking the first channel and discarding the other two.
 Grayscale images are converted to color images by taking 3 copies of the first channel.
 When testing with the CelebA and LSUN datasets, we use 50000 random samples from each due to the large dataset sizes.